 Step 2: In the Attributes section, deselect the Read-Only option.

 Step 3: Click Apply, then OK.

-Try opening the file or folder and see if this solution solves the problem.
+Try opening the file or folder and see if removing the Read-Only attribute solves the problem.
 If the solution doesn't work, you will get an "Access Denied" error message.
 Move on to the other solutions below.

 The Windows Command Prompt is a utility that helps you make advanced configurations to your Windows computer.
 It is accessed from the Windows Search bar by typing "Command Prompt" or simply "CMD."
 You can use the command prompt to get ownership of the root folder.
 Follow the steps below: